bremnerdc/weather_dashboard/README.md

 ## To Do

-* Add saved search button functionality
+* Figure out how to get saved search buttons to not repeat themselves

 * add saved search button being saved to local storage